rillakhaled/pantheon/journal.md

 Now let's add network effects.
 Like timesharing, I can "buy" my way into a pool of customers by spending a relatively small amount, but our collective capital is enough for us to collectively own something.

 I can only access the benefits of a particular religion if someone in my pool has it as a base religion.
 So I'm incentivized to make it a rich pool.

+**---- a few hours later**

+I've been entertaining the following: **a temporary requirement to believe and practice in another religion**.

+This was triggered by looking up Hare Krishna practices and having roughly the following internal dia/monologue:

+"but I don't wanna do that..."

+"even if it's not that far off from what the religion I was raised with assumes"

+"in the context of adherence to the 5 pillars, I'm not presently on the list for infinite gain"

+"is my religious credibility rating too low for the pool?"

+"how have I immediately alienated myself from my own design concept?"

+"I decree that I am welcome to benefit from my design concept"

+"but I can't get back any more than I give"

+I don't give much so I don't get much: that I can accept.
+Because, frankly, otherwise I'd be more religious right?

+Because I also don't want to set up an offensive religious roleplay situation, there's no requirement to engage in anyone else's religious practices.
+In fact, it's more stable if everyone just continues practicing what they normally would, except that they're contributing some of their "during their lifetime" gains to a collective pool.

+So we will do away with **a temporary requirement to believe and practice in another religion**.

+**What am I giving?**

+- Some amount of the spiritually positive “during my lifetime” gains I receive from my base religion
+- ~~Some of the requirement to believe and practice my base religion~~

+**What am I receiving?**

+- Some amount of someone else’s spiritually positive “during their lifetime” gains from their base religion
+- ~~A temporary requirement to believe and practice in another religion~~